 - A claim for burial benefits

-- A claim for Disability and Indemnity Compensation (DIC), death pension or accrued benefits
+- A claim for Dependency and Indemnity Compensation (DIC), death pension or accrued benefits

 - Social Security Administration – VA Form 21-4182, Application for Dependency and Indemnity Compensation or Death Pension

 - VA Form 21-601, Application for Accrued Amounts Due To A Deceased Beneficiary

 In some instances, VA may grant an award without a formal claim ever being filed.
 If, at the time of a prior decision on another compensation claim, VA had medical evidence containing a diagnosis of a now-covered condition, then the condition is considered to have been part of the previously denied claim.
 That is, if you filed a claim for a non-exposure-related condition and in the medical records you submitted for that claim there is documentation of the existence of your now-presumptive disease, then that claim counts as a claim for your Nehmer condition.

 Note: Your previously submitted claim does not need to mention exposure to herbicides as the basis for service connection.